ami-sc/AgAdapt/Code/Dimensionality_Reduction/README.md

     - Mode B will perform a PCA using a given number of principal components.
   - Mode A can additionally generate a Scree Plot and an Explained Variance Plot if needed.
   - Mode B will output the reduced data to a given file.

+- `Wavelet_Transform.py`:
+  - This script performs dimensionality reduction on temperature measurements through a Discrete Wavelet Transform (DWT) wave decomposition.
+  - Measurements will be split into frequency sub-bands, from which feature statistics will be generated.
+  - All missing data for both air and soil temperature are excluded from the DWT.
+  - The wavelet to use can be specified.
+The most appropriate wavelet for the temperature data is `rbio3.1`.